Uniswap/v4-core/README.md

 - {before,after}Swap
 - {before,after}Donate

-Hooks may also elect to specify fees on swaps, or liquidity withdrawal.
-Much like the actions above, fees are implemented using callback functions.

-The fee values, or callback logic, may be updated by the hooks dependent on their implementation.
-However _which_ callbacks are executed on a pool, including the type of fee or lack of fee, cannot change after pool initialization.
+The callback logic, may be updated by the hooks dependent on their implementation.
+However _which_ callbacks are executed on a pool cannot change after pool initialization.

 ## Repository Structure